k-schrader/SBA-zoo-webapage/Readme.md

-K Schrader HTML, CSS, and JavaScript Skill Based Assessment
+Kalie Schrader HTML, CSS, and JavaScript Skill Based Assessment
 ===

 This is a website designed to exercise skills in front-end development.
 I have used HTML,